starig/starig/README.md

-# Welcome to starig`s GitHub profile! 👋 👋 👋
+# Welcome to the starig`s GitHub profile! 👋 👋 👋

 ## About me: